 A well set up “office” is key to productivity during business calls.
-Not all members of team will have a home office, so here are a few hints to help in lieu of a separate office.

 Deciding what’s needed from your next hire requires conversation, a bit of give and take and thorough research throughout the company to decide what your team needs.
 There will be those who feel largely out of their depth when it

 comes to making such weighty decisions via remote discussions.
 However, it can be done, especially when done in conjunction with an expert recruitment partner.

 When you come to reach out to your recruitment partner, ensure that they’re up to the task by addressing the following:

 - How do they determine that someone is the right fit over a video call?

 - What other services can they bring to the table?
 Psychometric tests, EA/PA training etc.

 We’ve seen an increase in candidates being open to have a conversation about a role that we’re offering, likely because of reduced commuting times, lack of bosses at the next desk over and an increase in schedule flexibility.
 However, we’ve also seen a hesitancy in candidates to commit to a new opportunity or role.
 We’ve found that this is mitigated by utilising our close relationships with our candidates to talk their concerns through and address any uncertainties and hesitancies to put their minds at rest and encourage a greater level of commitment.

 This is without doubt the most key stage of the recruitment process, so it’s critical that you’re able to interview as effectively in a lockdown, as you would were it business as usual.
 Our advice for conducting interviews is as follows:

 Get Everyone Together